 There are 13 research centers and institutes under the jurisdiction of the Social Sciences which include the Center for Population Research, the Center on the Everyday Lives of Families, the Center for the Study of Urban Poverty, the Institute for Research on Labor and Employment, and the National Center for History in the Schools.
 The Division is also a member of the Partnership UCLA initiative.

 Founded 1838, Duke University is organized into four undergraduate colleges and 10 graduate or professional schools.
 The Trinity College of Arts and Sciences is one of the larger colleges and awards nearly 80 percent of the undergraduate degrees.

 The college has four main divisions: Arts, Humanities, Natural Sciences, and Social Sciences.
 The Social Sciences Division manages 12 departments and programs including: Cultural Anthropology, History, International Comparative Studies, Political Science, and Women’s Studies.

 Associated with the Social Science Division are 18 Centers and Institutes of research.
-Some examples include the Center for Cognitive Neuroscience, the Center for Population Health and Aging, the Center for the History of Political Economy, the Duke Human Rights Center, and the Research Network on Racial and Ethnic Inequality.
+Some examples include the Center for Cognitive Neuroscience, the Center for Population Health and Aging, the Center for the History of Political Economy, the Duke Human Rights Center, and the Samuel DuBois Cook Center on Social Equity.
 There are also six affiliated schools and institutes including the Institute for Brain Sciences, the Kenan Institute for Ethics, and the Social Science Research Institute.

 18University of Cambridge